Chilled Water Flow Rate Calculation (IP & SI)

 The change in the pump power (P) is directly proportional to the cube of the change in the pump speed (N).

-In my article How to Calculate Chilled Water Pump Head, we can see from the Hazen-Williams Equation that for the same pipe diameter, a 33% reduction in the chilled water flow rate (1439 gpm to 959 gpm) will result in an approximately 53% reduction in the head loss.
+In my post about pump head calculation, we can see from the Hazen-Williams Equation that for the same pipe diameter, a 33% reduction in the chilled water flow rate (1439 gpm to 959 gpm) will result in an approximately 53% reduction in the head loss.

 If the initial pump head is 40 m at 1439 gpm, the required pump head becomes 19 m when the flow rate is reduced to 959 gpm.